McMahonLab/boot-camps/version-control/git/github/Readme.md

 that there is an opportunity to resolve conflicts before pushing to the remote.

+__Note__: The preferred way to push your commits to a remote repository is through a __pull request__.
+This will be discussed in the next section.

 ## Exercise: Update your remote to an upstream change

 Assume that your lab group collectively works on a project (like `simplestats`),